Skip to content

 Updating tests results#

-If you do a change that affects the APIĀ or HTML rendering, the tests might fail because they compare old stored results with newly generated one and find a difference.
+If you make a change that affects the APIĀ or HTML rendering, the tests may fail because they compare old stored results with the newly generated one and find a difference.

-Issue /update_tests_results in a comment to have the test refresh their expectation.
+Enter /update_tests_results in a comment to have the tests refresh their expectations.

-Beware that you must check for the changes after that to be sure, changes are correct and that you didn't introduce a bug.
+Be careful to check the changes after that, to make sure they are correct and you didn't introduce a bug.

-Normally after the action finishes, it commits to your PR and it relaunch the checks.
+Normally, after the action finishes, it commits to your PR and it restarts the checks.

-If it does not happens, you can see the result of actions in the actions tab, selecting pr_actions workflow
+If that does not happen, you can see the result of actions in the actions tab, selecting the pr_actions workflow